christiancostanza/Workout-Tracker-App/readme.md

 # Acknowledgments / AI Usage Disclosure

 Used tools: VSCode, Vite, Node.js.
 Some documentation and debugging assistance came from ChatGPT and GitHub Copilot for small suggestions as well as helping with css design.
+I also used copilot for some readme changes.